HubuKG/IOG-VQA/README.md

 ### 2. Download data

-Put the VQA-CP v2 and VQA-CP v1 datasets and other required data into the folder ``IOG-VQA/tools/data`` by  download from this link [google drive](https://drive.google.com/drive/folders/1r39_F1rThBpCTuettYxTI45dm4HnJVp4?usp=sharing).
+Put the VQA-CP v2 and VQA-CP v1 datasets and other required data into the folder ``IOG-VQA/tools/data`` by  downloading from this link [google drive](https://drive.google.com/drive/folders/1r39_F1rThBpCTuettYxTI45dm4HnJVp4?usp=sharing).

-Download UpDn features from [this repo](https://github.com/kobowon/cs470_project_version2) , into ``IOG-VQA/tools/data/detection_features``.
+Download UpDn features from [this repo](https://github.com/kobowon/cs470_project_version2) and put them in ``IOG-VQA/tools/data/detection_features``.

-Download Glove from [this link](http://nlp.stanford.edu/data/glove.6B.zip) , unzip and place into ``IOG-VQA/tools/data/glove``.
+Download Glove from [this link](http://nlp.stanford.edu/data/glove.6B.zip), unzip it, and place it in ``IOG-VQA/tools/data/glove``.

 ### 3. Preprocess